EMMC-ASBL/tripper/docs/developers.md

 docker run -d -p 7200:7200 --name graphdb ontotext/graphdb:10.8.3
 ```

 Then go to [http://localhost:7200/](http://localhost:7200/) in your browser.
 You can add a new repository by pressing `create new reposotory` in the bottom right corner.
-Choose `GraphDB Reposotory` choos `test_repo` a id.
+Choose `GraphDB Reposotory` and write `test_repo` as repository ID.
 Tick off `Enable full-text search` and leave the rest as predefined.

 You can now run the test.